IWP: Token Pruning as Implicit Weight Pruning in Large Vision Language Models: Experiments

-\Cref{tab:llava-onevision-pruning} shows the performance across various visual benchmarks using LLaVA-OneVision-7B as the backbone.
+\textbf{LLava-OneVision.} \Cref{tab:llava-onevision-pruning} shows the performance across various visual benchmarks using LLaVA-OneVision-7B as the backbone.
 The experimental results demonstrate that our method achieves state-of-the-art (SOTA) performance across all three token budgets (35.3\%, 22.2\%, and 11.1\%).
-Among the competing methods, PACT and FastV show the second- and third- best performance, while other approaches exhibit much lower scores.
-Our method consistently outperforms PACT and FastV, which rely on attention score based importance measurement and diversity criteria, across all evaluated token budgets.
+Our method consistently outperforms other methods, which rely on attention score based importance measurement and diversity criteria, across all evaluated token budgets.
 In particular, at a token budget of 22.2\%, it surpasses PACT and FastV by 0.9 percentage points (pp) and 1.2 pp, respectively.
 These results suggest that the importance and similarity metrics derived from our dual-form perspective provide a more precise estimation of token informativeness compared to previous empirical based methods.
+Since some previous methods are incompatible with AnyRes in LLaVA-OneVision, we conducted the comparison using a different model.